The Lord’s Day a Creation Ordinance.

 First, God sanctified the seventh day in the time of Creation.

 Because as we read in verse 1 God finished His work of creation.
 And secondly, since God created man to be a worshipper, since man was created to have intimacy and delight with His maker, God planned that after six days of labour, for the glory of God, man would have a whole day to enjoy His Master.
 Though we are always close to God even in those six days, God knew that man is in need of a whole day to contemplate and to delight in the works and the attributes of God.
 Man needs a real spiritual day with His Lord, full of Christ and full of Gospel.

-He sanctified it for this reason: as God rested and stopped work, so it is for man also to stop from any labours he is doing for God in the world and to give himself to rest in the Lord.
+He sanctified it for this reason: as God rested and stopped work, so it is must be for man also to stop from any labours he is doing for God in the world and to give himself to rest in the Lord.
 Rest means that God desires man to delight in Him alone (Isaiah 58:13-14).
 That is why after Christ’s Resurrection, God moved this Holy Day from the sixth day to the first day, for man’s sake (1 Corinthians 16:1).
 So that man would take delight in worshipping God.
 That is what he was created for.